 Glen Ellis Falls

 Glen Ellis Falls is one of the oldest and most popular day use sites in the White Mountains.
-This project addresses eroded treadway, slumping base materials, drainage and will help meet Forest Service Trail Accessibility Guidelines (FSTAG).
+This project addressed eroded treadway, slumping base materials, drainage and helped meet Forest Service Trail Accessibility Guidelines (FSTAG).

 Cathedral Ledge is an iconic destination for climbers in the Mount Washington Valley.
-The project will require highline rigging, stone splitting, dry-stack stone-work, and repairing deteriorating wooden structures to mitigate erosion and improve visitor experience.
+The project required highline rigging, stone splitting, dry-stack stone-work, and repairing deteriorating wooden structures to mitigate erosion and improve visitor experience.

 As a heavily used, multi-recreational trail, Cranmore Connector suffers from erosion, deterioration, and structural loss.
-This project will include repairing stone steps and water bars, building scree walls, widening the trail, adding switchbacks, and tread hardening.
-A mountain bike trail will also be built between Black Cap and Cranmore Mtn to alleviate the Cranmore Connector.
+This project included repairing stone steps and water bars, building scree walls, widening the trail, adding switchbacks, and tread hardening.
+A mountain bike trail was also built between Black Cap and Cranmore Mtn to alleviate the Cranmore Connector.

-This project will include two machine-built, mountain bike trails in a corridor from Cranmore Mountain to Hurricane Mountain Road.
+This project included two machine-built, mountain bike trails in a corridor from Cranmore Mountain to Hurricane Mountain Road.
 This is an important connector between two highly used mountain bike networks and will alleviate a considerable parking problem at Black Cap Mountain and Hurricane Mountain Road.

 Crawford Path (pHASE II)